 At the end of the day, we had to learn and accept that we’ll never have enough available to satisfy every request immediately.
-With that, we decided that we needed to provide a delivery option that would make all of our pieces more accessible to any client no matter where they were.
+With that, we decided that we needed to provide a delivery option that would make all of our pieces more accessible to any client, no matter where they were.
 The point is that you will likely face challenges that seem insurmountable.
-Don’t give up and, instead, try to look for creative solutions that will create a better client experience for all.
+Don’t give up.
+Instead, try to look for creative solutions that will create a better client experience for all.

 We’ve also found that technology has played a crucial role in juggling the demands at both locations.
-It has helped us stay on top of team training, weekly meetings, and communications about inventory and specific client accounts.
+It has helped us stay on top of team training and weekly meetings.
+It also aids with communications about inventory and specific client accounts.
 Technology has helped us to implement streamlined procedures that keep everyone on the same page, no matter where we are.

 Expanding a business to open up more storefronts is a major decision that can present a lot of obstacles.
 However, if handled strategically, it can be a move that holds a lot of future potential and can open up new opportunities for your business.
 Don’t rush into anything without a game plan — if you commit to being proactive, your decision to expand will be one that pays out for years to come.

 Curious how Goodshuffle Pro can help you grow your event business and manage your inventory and team across locations?